versluis/SharedCoreData/ReadMe.md

 (one of which could be synced to iCloud).

-The code snippet was missing from the Developer Library when I had a look today so I'm glad I found it con GitHub and forked it.
+The code snippet was missing from the Developer Library when I had a look today so I'm glad I found it con GitHub and forked it from jab5990/TestCDiCloud (thanks!)

+Enjoy!